NZDT — New Zealand Daylight Time

 What is the UTC offset for NZDT?

-The exact UTC offset for NZDT is UTC+13.
-That means New Zealand Daylight Time is 13 hours ahead of Coordinated Universal Time.
+The UTC offset for NZDT is UTC+13.
+That means locations observing New Zealand Daylight Time are 13 hours ahead of Coordinated Universal Time during the daylight saving period.

 When does NZDT change?

 NZDT changes when New Zealand moves out of its daylight saving period and returns to NZST.
-The key point is that NZDT is not the year-round standard; it is the seasonal daylight abbreviation.
+Because NZDT is specifically a daylight saving abbreviation, it is used seasonally rather than throughout the entire year.

-Yes, NZDT is used in New Zealand.
-While other abbreviations such as FJST, PHOT, TKT, TOT, and WST share the same UTC+13 offset, they are different regional labels and should not be treated as the same time zone name.
+NZDT is used for New Zealand.
+While other abbreviations such as FJST, PHOT, TKT, TOT, and WST share the same UTC+13 offset, they are different time zone abbreviations and should not be treated as NZDT.